Joint Inference for the Regression Discontinuity Effect and Its External Validity: External Validity and Extrapolation under Sharp RD

 \subsection{Inference under a Locally Linear Treatment Effects Assumption}

 The confidence region $\mathcal{R}_{1-\alpha}$ is itself a useful object for assessing the external validity of standard RD estimates.
-However, in many empirical contexts, a more comprehensive extrapolation analysis, such as that of \cite{Cattaneo_etal:2021JASA_extrapolating}, may be of more direct relevance than merely verifying external validity.
-To this end, we introduce an additional assumption, which we term the \textit{locally linear treatment effects assumption}: \begin{assumption}[Locally Linear Treatment Effects] For some $\delta_1, \delta_2>0$, the treatment effect function $\tau(x)$ is a linear function of $x$ over the region $[-\delta_1, \delta_2]$. \end{assumption} Before discussing this assumption, we provide the following identification result of the extrapolated treatment effects: \begin{lemma} Suppose that $\mu_+(x)$ and $\mu_-(x)$ are continuously differentiable.
-Then, under Assumption \ref{assumption: linear effects}, $\tau(x)$ is identified over $[-\delta_1, \delta_2]$ as $\tau(x) = \tau_{\mathtt{SRD}} + \tau_{\mathtt{SRD}}^\prime x$. \end{lemma} Assumption \ref{assumption: linear effects} is admittedly restrictive and may not hold in all empirical settings.\footnote{\cite{Ghosh_etal:2025} recently proposed a similar (and stronger) linear treatment effects assumption in the sharp RD setting (see their Assumption 2).
+However, in many applied policy settings, a more comprehensive extrapolation analysis, such as that of \cite{Cattaneo_etal:2021JASA_extrapolating}, may be more directly relevant than merely verifying external validity.
+To this end, we introduce an additional layer of assumptions, which we term the \textit{locally linear treatment effects assumption}.\footnote{The idea of imposing additional layer of assumptions is akin to the notion of layered analysis in the partial identification literature (e.g., \citealp{Manski_Nagin:1998, Manski:2011}), where progressively stronger yet still acceptable assumptions are imposed to sharpen conclusions.
+By analogy, in the RD setting, it seems natural to move from the identification at the cutoff under continuity, to local extrapolation under differentiability, and then to further extrapolation under local linearity.} \begin{assumption}[Locally Linear Treatment Effects] For some $\delta_1, \delta_2>0$, the treatment effect function $\tau(x)$ is a linear function of $x$ over the region $[-\delta_1, \delta_2]$. \end{assumption} Before discussing this assumption, we provide the following identification result of the extrapolated treatment effects: \begin{lemma} Suppose that $\mu_+(x)$ and $\mu_-(x)$ are continuously differentiable.
+Then, under Assumption \ref{assumption: linear effects}, $\tau(x)$ is identified over $[-\delta_1, \delta_2]$ as $\tau(x) = \tau_{\mathtt{SRD}} + \tau_{\mathtt{SRD}}^\prime x$. \end{lemma} Assumption \ref{assumption: linear effects} could be restrictive and may not hold in all empirical settings.\footnote{\cite{Ghosh_etal:2025} recently proposed a similar (and stronger) linear treatment effects assumption in the sharp RD setting (see their Assumption 2).
 However, they introduced it to improve inference on the standard RD estimand $\tau_{\mathtt{SRD}}$ and do not consider external validity or extrapolation issues. } Even so, it provides a natural and tractable starting point for extrapolation analysis, reflecting the common belief that treatment effects are likely to evolve smoothly.
 Moreover, this extrapolation result is \textit{more general} than simply extending the standard RD effect $\tau_{\mathtt{SRD}}$.
 Hence, it provides a more encompassing perspective than a sole focus on the treatment effect at the cutoff point.
-(In cases where additional information such as multiple cutoffs is available, this assumption can also be tested.
-We do this in our empirical application.)

 Further, with the help of the additional assumption, Lemma \ref{lemma: identification} provides a way to intuitively and graphically interpret \citeauthor{Dong_Lewbel:2015}'s TED.
 Of course, the TED is a more general quantity and should not be restricted to our interpretation in every scenario.
 Nevertheless, our framework offers a natural lens through which their TED can be visually understood in practice, and facilitates a more informative extrapolation analysis.